Valendrew/pihole-wireguard-gen/README.md

   - Generate the API key for Pi-hole at `Pi-hole WEB UI -> Settings -> API -> Show API token` and set it in the `.env` file.
   - Restart the containers by running `docker compose restart` in `~/project/docker` to apply the changes.

+Access at the homepage at `http://DEVICE_IP:HOMEPAGE_PORT`, from where you can access the Pi-hole and Wireguard WEB UIs.

 <!-- ROADMAP -->
 ## TODO